 Consistent, light watering through the spring and summer months is important.
 Wait until the soil is almost dry on the surface before watering again, but don’t allow it to dry out completely.
 In the late fall and winter, you can reduce the watering frequency.
 It’ll need less during the cooler months.

-Because its leaves hold a considerable amount of moisture, this plant is slightly drought-tolerant.
+Because its leaves store water, this plant is slightly drought-tolerant.
 Allowing it to dry out too often may cause damage to the leaves, but the occasional skipped watering won’t do much harm.
+Avoid excessive watering at all costs, though.

 As the plant’s in its active growing phase, it loves high humidity environments.
 These environments mimic its natural jungle atmosphere.
 Placing this in a frequently-used bathroom is great, as it’ll love the steam from the shower!

-But if you don’t want to adorn your bathroom with plants, there’s alternatives.
+But if you don’t want to adorn your bathroom with baby rubber plants, there’s high humidity alternatives.
 Place a pebble tray beneath the plant, or put it near a humidifier.
 Avoid placing it in the airflow from a heater or air conditioning system.

-Peperomia’s tolerant of most soils.
+Peperomia is a low maintenance houseplant tolerant of most soils.
 Clay, sand, or loam are all optional.
 But it performs best indoors in a peaty potting mix with good drainage.
-Avoid soils that hold lots of moisture against the epiphytic roots.
+Avoid soils that hold lots of moisture against the epiphytic and extensive root system.
 Too much moisture can cause root rot to form.

 That tolerance spreads to soil pH as well.
 Slightly-acidic, neutral, or slightly-alkaline soils are all fine for your plant.
 In the wild it often grows in plant debris along jungle floors, so it’s tolerant of many soil types as long as they’re well-draining.

-Aim for a balanced, but diluted liquid plant food every 3 weeks during the spring and summer months.
-Apply the fertilizer directly to the soil rather than the leaves to avoid leaf burn.
+Aim for a balanced, but diluted liquid fertilizer every 3 weeks during the spring and summer months.
+Apply the fertilizer directly to the soil rather than the dark green leaves to avoid leaf burn.

 In fall, drop back to once a month feedings.
 Gradually increase the time between feedings to every month and a half in the early winter.
 They need less fertilization during those months of the year.

-Stem or leaf cuttings are the best way to propagate baby rubber plant.
+Stem tip cuttings or leaf cuttings are the best way to propagate baby rubber plant.
 They grow easily from both.
-Use a rooting hormone on the base of your cutting to promote quick root development.
+Use a rooting hormone on the base of your stem cutting or leaf cutting to promote quick root development.

-Care for your cuttings as you would most other plant species.
+Care for your American rubber plant leaf or stem tip cuttings as you would most other plant species.
 Our guide to cuttings can give you some pointers!
+You’ll need to plant a leaf or stem cutting in a small pot in the same media you’re growing the parent plant.

 While pruning isn’t absolutely necessary, it’s often performed for cosmetic purposes.
 Regular trimming can encourage bushier leaf development.
 Maintaining a particular size is also an option.